JankariTech/blog/src/assets/ContractTestingWithPact/contract-testing-with-pact-(javascript).md

 tags: pactjs, testing, javascript
 banner: https://raw.githubusercontent.com/JankariTech/blog/master/src/assets/ContractTestingWithPact/images/header.png
 ---
-Contract testing is a software testing technique which is used to test the integration points and interfaces between different software applications.
+Contract testing is a software testing technique used to test the integration points and interfaces between different software applications.
 The main goal of contract testing is to test each application in isolation and ensure that they are compatible with a shared contract.

-Consumer driven contract testing is simply a contract testing approach in which a consumer sets the list of expectations as a contract and expects a provider to be compatible with that contract.
+Consumer-driven contract testing is simply a contract testing approach in which a consumer sets the list of expectations as a contract and expects a provider to be compatible with that contract.

 #### Pact

 > Pact is a code-first tool for testing HTTP and message integrations using contract tests.

-For more information see [docs.pact.io](https://docs.pact.io/)
+For more information, see [docs.pact.io](https://docs.pact.io/)

 In this blog post, I will focus on how to test HTTP integrations using Pact.
 The following diagram shows the overview of how Pact works: